HL7/fhir-shorthand/input/pagecontent/reference.md

 * To refer to individual elements inside choice elements (e.g., onsetAge in onset[x])
 * To pick out an individual item within a multiple choice reference, such as Observation in Reference(Observation \| Condition)
 * To refer to an individual slice within a sliced array, such as the SystolicBP component within a blood pressure
-* To set metadata elements in SD, like 'active' and 'experimental'
+* To set metadata elements in an SD, like 'active' and 'experimental'
 * To address properties of ElementDefinitions nested within an SD, such as 'maxLength' property of string-type elements

 In the following, the various types of path references are discussed.